google/skia/site/user/api/SkImageInfo_Reference.md

 ![Color_Type_RGBA_8888](https://fiddle.skia.org/i/4ccd35f27fe73dce8cce8c75e18df23c_raster.png "")

-If paired with <a href="#kPremul_SkAlphaType">kPremul_SkAlphaType</a>: red, green, and blue components are premultiplied by the alpha value.
-If red, green, or blue is greater than alpha, the drawn result is undefined.
+If paired with <a href="#kPremul_SkAlphaType">kPremul_SkAlphaType</a>: red, green, and blue components are
+<a href="undocumented#Premultiply">Premultiplied</a> by the alpha value.
+If red, green, or blue is greater than alpha,
+the drawn result is undefined.

 If paired with <a href="#kUnpremul_SkAlphaType">kUnpremul_SkAlphaType</a>: alpha, red, green, and blue components may have any value.
-There may be a performance penalty with unpremultipled pixels.
+There may be a performance penalty with Unpremultipled pixels.

 If paired with <a href="#kOpaque_SkAlphaType">kOpaque_SkAlphaType</a>: all alpha component values are at the maximum;